coteditor/CotEditor/CONTRIBUTING.md

 ### General Code Improvements

-Bug fixes and improvements are always welcome.
+Bug fixes are always welcome.
 However, if you are considering adding a new feature or making a significant change, please consult the team beforehand to ensure it aligns with the project’s direction.
 Feature additions that do not align with the project's direction are likely to be rejected.

 Instead of modifying multiple features in a single pull request, create a pull request for each feature.